 This policy was drawn up after consultation with pupils, parents, governors and staff.
-Pupils have been involved through discussions during anti bullying week, assembly, circle times and school council meetings.
+Pupils have been involved through discussions during assembly, circle times and school council meetings.
+Staff, children and parents came together at the end of April 2022 to amend the existing policy.
+This was reviewed in July 2023 and again in September 2024.